Captmoonshot/pydango-pip/README.md

 [![PyPI version](https://badge.fury.io/py/pydango-pip.svg)](https://badge.fury.io/py/pydango-pip)

-pydango-pip is a pip-installable database schema that aims to mimic a movie ticket reservation database system (i.e. Fandango).
+pydango-pip is a [pip-installable](https://pypi.org/project/pydango-pip/) database schema that aims to mimic a movie ticket reservation database system (i.e. Fandango) through a CLI.

 It's important to note that the database represented by the package is only what I think such a system should look like, not what it actually is.

 This was done in the spirit of experimentation and learning as a beginner Python programmer.

-The inspiration came from a YouTube video by Mike Kennedy where he build an Air Bnb-like CLI for MongoDB with MongoEngine.
+The inspiration came from a YouTube video by Mike Kennedy where he builds an Air Bnb-like CLI for MongoDB with MongoEngine.
 I've taken a lot of his code and refactored it for SQLAlchemy and relational databases.
 You can find the video here: https://youtu.be/E-1xI85Zog8

-You can also find the non-pip-installable version of Pydango called simply "Pydango" here: https://github.com/Captmoonshot/pydango
+You can also find the non-pip-installable version of Pydango called simply "Pydango" here: https://github.com/Captmoonshot/pydango .

-The regular version of Pydango is good to clone.
+This regular version of Pydango is good to clone and interact with through both the CLI and a database backend to really grokk what goes on behind the scenes.
 Once you clone it, and set up a configuration file, you can use it for both an SQLite and/or PostgreSQL database backend.

 However, pydango-pip will only work with SQLite database backends.

+If you're curious about the actual database design, you can find the full SQL code to create the entire schema with MySQL at the [py-dango GitHub repository](https://github.com/Captmoonshot/py-dango).

 ## Installation